-- handling individual complaints about privacy quickly and effectively, in a way that increases consumer confidence in our privacy procedures.
+- handling individual complaints about privacy quickly and effectively, in a way that increases consumer confidence in our privacy procedures; and

 Individuals can make a complaint to Paymay about the handling of their personal information, including credit information, by lodging a complaint with the Privacy Officer.

-If you are unsatisfied with our response to your complaint, you can contact the Credit and Investment Ombudsman for an independent review.
-You can make a complaint by visiting their website www.cio.org.au.
+If you are unsatisfied with our response to your complaint, you can contact the Credit and Investments Ombudsman Limited ('CIOL') for an independent review.
+You can make a complaint by visiting COSL's website www.cio.org.au.

 22. CONTRACTUAL ARRANGEMENTS WITH THIRD PARTIES